viaacode/sip-specification/usecases/gigapixel-artwork.md

 It also describes the various relationships between these objects:

 1. the relation between the representation and the IE at the package level;
-2. the relations between the representation and the TIFF file;
+2. the relations between the representation and the PSB file;

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>